Masala Design System

 My Role

-For years, the designers and engineers at Innovaccer were building the same things again and again from scratch when moved to a new project.
+For years, the designers and developers at Innovaccer were building the same things again and again from scratch for different projects which resulted in —

 sync_problem